scoskey/m0037/notes.md

 **Definition** $\mathbb N=\set{x\in HF:x\text{ is a von Neumann natural number}}$.

 We remark that because the definition of von Neumann natural number is recursive, some work is required to show that it is valid to use the property "$x$ is a von Neumann natural number" in the Separation axiom.
-We refer the interested reader to the *principle of recursion*, which is the relevant fact; it follows from the axioms of set theory.
+We refer the interested reader to the *principle of recursive definitions*, which follows from the axioms.

 In order to complete the construction of $\mathbb N$, it is also necessary to define the functions $+$ and $\times$.
 We may think of these as ternary relations, so for instance $+$ is really the set of all ordered triples $(m,n,s)\in\mathbb N^3$ such that $m+n=s$.
 The definition of $+$ is again recursive: if $(m,n,s)\in+$ then $(m+1,n,s+1)\in +$ and $(m,n+1,s+1)\in +$.
 Once again the principle of recursion tells us $+$ exists.